MAD32 EV Mini Oled Edition for EVs on ESP32

 • Device can work as BMS-only monitor

-• Shows “Turn On FEATURES” if BMS also OFF
+• Shows “Turn On FEATURES” if BMS also disabled

 📊 Real-Time Telemetry